-The relationship between size and abundance in ecology in fact entails up to four different patterns (White et al. 2007).
+The relationship between size and abundance in ecology, in fact, entails up to four different patterns (White et al. 2007).
 In plant communities, ecologists generally focus on two of these, which White et al. (2007) refer to as individual size distributions and cross-community scaling relationships.
 Individual size distributions are simply the frequency distribution (or probability density) of individual sizes in a single local community.
 Cross-community scaling relationships plot the total density of individuals in a community as a function of the average size of all those individuals, so each observation represents a stand or community.
 The cross-community scaling relationship corresponds with how data are analyzed in self-thinning studies, and a recent study suggests that natural forest communities conform to the same self-thinning relationship as experimental populations of single crop species (Deng et al. 2012).
 However, in contrast to the generally narrow range of sizes observed in self-thinning studies, natural communities often exhibit orders-of-magnitude variation in size within each community, so even if communities share a single cross-community size-density relationship, the individual size distributions observed within local communities may still be quite varied (White et al. 2007).

 Traditionally, studies of size-abundance relationships in natural plant communities have focused on forests, but herbaceous and shrub-dominated communities may offer new insights into the ecological processes underlying size distributions.
 Here, we examine the relationships between size and abundance in communities ranging from temperate prairies and herbaceous wetlands, to montane meadows and semi-arid grasslands, to a succulent- and shrub-dominated desert.
 By examining communities that vary in their range of sizes, dominant growth forms, and limiting resources, we can test the generality of plant size distribution patterns and the explanations offered by the alternative models of how growth and mortality trade-off to influence the relationship between size and abundance.